C4Q/ac-android-curriculum/unit1/README.md

 # Unit 1: Intro to Programming

+### Week 1

+1. Git & GitHub: 2 days
+  - Command Line Git: clone, commit, pull, push
+  - Branching and merging
+  - GitHub pull request UX, how to converse on a PR
+  - **Learning outcome**: Put simple personal site on GitHub, push to GitHub pages using GitBot.co
+  - **Learning outcome**: Can talk shop about PRs, commits, branches, and sound informed in an interview setting

 1. Basics of Programming with Java
    - IDE vs Terminal(#)
    - Hello World! - Compiling and Printing(#)